 Climbing Mt Kenya in support of the Mountain Bongo

-In February 2019, a group of 7 hikers led by Bench Events will be taking on the challenge of climbing Mount Kenya, the second highest mountain in Africa, as a fundraising initiative in support of the Mountain Bongo.
-The 5-day trek will take us up to the Lenana peak at 4,985m altitude.
+In February 2019, a group of 6 hikers took on the challenge of climbing Mount Kenya, the second highest mountain in Africa, as a fundraising initiative led by Bench Events in support of the Mountain Bongo.
+The 5-day trek took the team up to the Lenana peak at 4,985m altitude.

 The Bongo is the largest forest antelope and is classified as critically endangered, facing an extremely high risk of extinction with less than one hundred left in the wild in Kenya.
 The graceful animal is shy and reclusive, and only lives in a few pockets of highland forests in Kenya – Mt.
 Kenya, the Aberdares, and Mau Forest.
 The decline of the mountain bongo has been caused by habitat loss and illegal hunting with dogs.
 Disease (such as rinderpest) caught from grazing cattle is also thought to have been a significant factor in their historic decline.

-The Mount Kenya Wildlife Conservancy works to save this species through their breeding and repatriation programme, which currently has a herd or 72 bongos, growing the population to a size that can be reintroduced to the wild.
+We are delighted to announce that a total of $5,175 was raised and donated to the Mount Kenya Wildlife Conservancy in support of the Bongo.
+The MKWC works to save this species through their breeding and repatriation programme, which currently has a herd or 72 bongos, growing the population to a size that can be reintroduced to the wild.
 As the current breeding area is not sufficient, their goal is to expand the breeding facility to an area where the bongos can be released to their natural range.

-The funds raised for our Mt Kenya climb will go directly towards the continued care and expansion of the Bongo herd and the building of a much larger sanctuary of prime Bongo habitat in the National Forest Reserve with a predator-proof fence, to allow the bongos to flourish and go back to the wild where they belong.
-Even the smallest of contributions would go a long way to help save this beautiful species!
+The funds raised for our Mt Kenya climb went directly towards the continued care and expansion of the Bongo herd and the building of a much larger sanctuary of prime Bongo habitat in the National Forest Reserve with a predator-proof fence, to allow the bongos to flourish and go back to the wild where they belong.

 About the Mount Kenya Wildlife Conservancy: